 Our program offers a merit-based scholarship.
-FDDS are selected based on scholastic achievement, leadership experience, and demonstrated community service.
+FDDS are selected based on scholastic achievement, leadership experience, and demonstrated interest in graduate/professional school.
 Scholars are diverse in gender, race, sexual orientation, socioeconomic status, ability, and ethnicity.

 FDDS are not tied to a certain major.
 We have a variety of majors and minors.
 Public Health, International Relations, Business, Education, and Communications are just some of the areas of study that our scholars are currently studying.

 Frederick Douglass Distinguished Scholars participate in the FDDS Certificate in Social Responsibility, a separate curriculum from the AU Honors program.
 FDDS live among students participating in all Honors and Scholars programs.

 International students are not eligible to apply for the scholarship.
 Those eligible to apply are current citizens or permanent residents in the United States and are of senior standing in high school.

 8. Can transfer students apply?

 Transfer students are not eligible to apply for the scholarship.
 Those eligible to apply are current citizens or permanent residents in the United States and are of senior standing in high school.

 9. When is the application deadline?

 The application deadline for the FDDS program can be found here.

 10. Does applying as early decision or regular decision affect my application?